Bartholomew Fair (play): Performance history

 As with many long-ignored plays, Bartholomew Fair returned to the stage in a production by the Phoenix Society—this one, in 1921 at the New Oxford Theatre.
-Its first professional revival came in 1949, when George Devine directed it at the Edinburgh International Festival; the next year, the same production appeared at the Old Vic.
+Its first professional revival came in 1949, when George Devine directed it at the Edinburgh International Festival; the next year, the same production appeared at The Old Vic.
 The puppets in this production were performed by George Speaight.
 The Bristol Old Vic produced the play in 1966.
 Terry Hands directed the play for the Royal Shakespeare Company in 1969; this production included Ben Kingsley as Winwife and Helen Mirren as Win Littlewit.
 The production, which cut the long text and freely mixed period and modern properties, received generally negative reviews.
 The play was also performed (some time in the 1960s) at the University of California, Berkeley, with Stacey Keach playing Overdo.

 Richard Eyre produced the play for the National Theatre; his first production as head of the theatre, it was performed on the Olivier Stage in mid-Victorian costume.
 David Bamber, David Burke, and Stephen Moore were among the cast.
 Of this production, Eyre himself writes, "What felt as though it might have been a true popular success … shows itself to be dismal and unachieved.

 In 1998, Laurence Boswell directed the play for the RSC at the Swan Theatre.
 Featuring Zubin Varla and Poppy Miller, the production attempted to update Jonson's cheerfully downscale milieu with "Newcastle United shirts, garish yellow tweed and plenty of atmospheric sleaze" according to The Times; this review was mildly favourable, as were the others.
 The production was later revived at the Young Vic.

 The Stratford Shakespeare Festival mounted the New World's first professional production of the play in 2009, directed by Antoni Cimolino with original music composed by Steven Page.
 The cast featured Tom McCamus, Lucy Peacock, and Juan Chioran.

-The play was performed in 2019 at the Sam Wannamaker Theatre (part of Shakespeare's Globe) in London.
+The play was performed in 2019 at the Sam Wanamaker Playhouse (part of Shakespeare's Globe) in London.